drmagestad/Rooted-Notes/Low-Complexity/Experience VulNyx/Writeup.md

 - MAC Address: 08:00:27:1f:35:50

-The MAC address prefix 08:00:27 is commonly associated with VirtualBox virtual machines, suggesting that the target system is running in a virtualized environment.
+The MAC address prefix 08:00:27 is commonly associated with VirtualBox virtual machines.
+In this case, this aligns with the lab setup, as the vulnerable environment is intentionally virtualized for proof-of-concept (PoC) testing.

 <div align="center">
   <img src="Screenshots/2.png" alt="Ping Result" width="600">